THE SUNDERLAND SITE - PAGE 059

 The volume mentions some specific assignments Greenwells accomplished with notable success.

 The salvage of Destroyers H.M.S.
 Ashanti and H.M.S.
 Fame, the reconstruction of the steamer Stakesby which was sunk & refloated 18 months later, the conversion of Alexia, an oil tanker, into a merchant aircraft carrier, the conversion of a 10,000 ton cargo ship into a floating shipyard (Mullion Cove).
-For the interesting stories of all of those assignments, I refer you to the volume itself (here & following) .
+For the interesting stories of all of those assignments, I refer you to the volume itself (here & following).

 I am not clear as to what happened afterwards since the book was republished now almost 60 years ago (1953), though the book advised that after WW2 the yard specialised in the reconstruction of large oil tankers & remained equipped to tackle any & all assignments.
 Can anybody tell us what later happened to the company & the status of the facilities today?
 Part of the answer to that question was contained in a page in a booklet published at or around 1965 by 'The Doxford & Sunderland Shipbuilding & Engineering Co.
 Ltd.'.
 Which booklet lists the companies then in the group.
 'T. W. Greenwell & Co.
 Ltd.' was included in the list.
 I have no date as to when they had acquired it.

 Bill Greenwell, of Exeter, U.K., advises that there were three 'Greenwells' during the yard's history - Thomas William (1867-1948), who founded it & whose image is above, Thomas George, his son, (1894-1967), & Thomas Anthony Greenwell (1922-1987), all of whom were known by their second names & all of whom were, in their time, Chairmen & Managing Directors of the yard.
 Thomas Anthony Greenwell was, in fact, Bill's father.
 'Anthony' accepted a senior position at The Doxford & Sunderland Shipbuilding & Engineering Co.
 Ltd. in 1967 & was its managing director from 1970 through 1973.
 That company, Bill tells me, was taken over by Court Line in 1972, but soon crashed - & was taken into public ownership.
 He believes the 'end' came in 1982.
-Bill indicates that one of his WWW family history pages contains history related to the Greenwell yard & invites visitors to read sections 4 & 5, about 75% down, on this page.
+Bill indicates that one of his WWW family history pages contains history related to the Greenwell yard & invites visitors to read chapters 4 & 5, on this site.
 We thank you, Bill!

 I have read, in one of the very few WWW references (35% down) to Greenwell's yard, that the main 2 Greenwell dry docks were in fact later filled in with dolomite!
 I wonder when that was?
 The 3rd dry dock (see next paragraph) still exists & is used, but not as a going concern, by the river authorities.
 For a while, after the demise of the shipbuilding industry, it was I am advised operated as 'Wear Dockyard' by Albert le Blonde.